 PX POST is designed to handle transactions using a HTTPS Post Request.
 The XML is generated at the client site and sent to https://sec.paymentexpress.com/pxpost.aspx.

-There is no DPS software needed on the client side, which makes it platform and language independent.
+There is no Payment Express software needed on the client side, which makes it platform and language independent.
 This allows for greater flexibility & interoperability.

 - Multiple Account Selection